-If “Hey Siri” still doesn’t work on your AirPods (2nd generation) it’s time to contact Apple Support directly.
+If “Hey Siri” still doesn’t work on your AirPods (Pro or 2nd generation) it’s time to contact Apple Support directly.
 Their technical advisors can talk you through more in-depth troubleshooting suggestions, or schedule a repair or replacement for your AirPods.

 Visit getsupport.apple.com to reach out to Apple Support.
 We suggest you go to AirPods > Setup & Usage.
 You can choose to speak to Apple online or over the phone.

 Be sure to tell Apple the troubleshooting steps you’ve already tried, link them to this page if it helps.
 And let us know if they offer any suggestions that aren’t already on this page.
 We’ll be sure to update it for future readers!

 Dan is a freelance writer based in South West England.

 He spent two years supervising repairs as a Genius Admin for Apple Retail and uses that knowledge to keep our troubleshooting guides up to date.